qualiaMachine/Intro_GCP_for_ML/episodes/08-Hyperparameter-tuning.md

 ```

 #### 5. Configure hyperparameter tuning job
-Set the optimization metric to the printed key `validation_accuracy`.
-Start with one trial to validate your setup before scaling.
+Set the optimization metric to the printed key `validation_accuracy`. **Always start with one trial to validate your setup before scaling.**

 ```python
 metric_spec = {"validation_accuracy": "maximize"}  # matches script print key